C3-PRO/c3-pro-idm-service-py/README.md

 C3-PRO IDM Service (Python)
 ===========================

-This is a Python-Flask and MongoDB-based backend service for the IDM frontend services.
+This is a Python-Flask and MongoDB-based backend service for the **C3-PRO IDM frontend services**, adhering to the [IDM API spec](http://docs.c3proidm.apiary.io).
 The server maintains its own user database and uses [JWT](http://jwt.io) (via [Flask-JWT](https://pythonhosted.org/Flask-JWT/)) for authorization.